pexip/os-python2.7/Doc/library/doctest.rst

       not specified, then ``obj.__name__`` is used.

       The optional parameter *module* is the module that contains the given object.
-      If the module is not specified or is ``None``, then the test finder will attempt to automatically determine the correct module.
+      If the module is not specified or is None, then the test finder will attempt to automatically determine the correct module.
 The object's module is used:

       * As a default namespace, if *globs* is not specified.